 - DO YOU HAVE A REASONABLE BASIS TO SUSPECT THE EXERCISE OF UNDUE INFLUENCE OVER THE DECEASED PERSON LEADING UP TO THE SIGNATURE OF A WILL, TRUST OR POWER OF ATTORNEY (POA)?
 The subject of Undue Influence and Estate Probate Litigation is so prominent that I have devoted an entire page on this website to it.
 Check out the Table of Contents found on the left side of this page and click on the page.
 You’ll get all the important information you need on the subject and when you’re done, call me and let’s sit down and discuss your case.

 - IS THERE A SECOND MARRIAGE AND HAVE THE CHILDREN OF FIRST MARRIAGE BEEN DISINHERITED?
 The power of the pillow.
 Oh, how I’ve seen the influence(s) of a second spouse and the tragedies resulting to the children and family members of a now deceased parent.
 Decades of a close relationship between a divorced/widowed parent and their child(ren) shattered by the domination of a new spouse and the weakened mental and/or physical health of the parent.
 Just because a person was married to a spouse does not exempt the second surviving spouse from claims of undue influence, fraud and tortuous interference with an inheritance.
 Then again, many second spouses are (and were) loving and devoted to their husband/wife regardless of the length of time the marriage lasted before death.
 The decedent knowingly and purposefully chose their spouse over their child(ren) and family.
-Tragic, sad and hurtful as it may be, it may be entirely legal.
+Tragic, sad and hurtful as it is, it may be entirely legal.
 There is no legal entitlement to an inheritance.
 Let’s review the facts and relationships to see if a case exists…or for that matter, a defense against a family member (child) who didn’t give mom or dad the time of day…until they were dead.